On-Site Sewage System Management Plan Advisory Committee

 The public comment period for the plan is November

 We invite you to learn about the plan and

-provide input on the proposed changes at one of our upcoming
+provide input on the proposed changes at our upcoming

-Septic Plan Open Houses.
-Dates and locations follow:
+Septic Plan Open House.
+Date and location follow:

 The Thurston County On-site Sewage System Management Plan was developed in response to